 Weekend of Women+

-This multi-day event presented by the School of Design & Production (D&P) brings together successful professional women+ from across the D&P represented professions for a weekend of programs and workshops designed to serve the entire student body.
+This multi-day event presented by the School of Design & Production (D&P) brought together successful professional women+ from across the D&P represented professions for a weekend of programs and workshops designed to serve the entire student body.

 Schedule of Events